-Huntington Hospital’s Pamela Weatherspoon was featured speaker at HASC’s most recent Diversity, Equity, and Inclusion (DEI) Roundtable on July 8.
+Huntington Hospital’s Pamela Weatherspoon was the featured speaker at HASC’s most recent Diversity, Health Equity and Inclusion (DEI) Roundtable on July 8.

-Vice president, enterprise diversity, equity & inclusion at the facility, Weatherspoon led a wide-ranging talk on how to implement a hospital DEI program strategy, outlining steps and best practices along the way.
+Vice president, enterprise diversity, equity & inclusion at the facility, Weatherspoon led a wide-ranging talk on how to implement a hospital DHEI program strategy, outlining steps and best practices along the way.

-There’s no perfect or one size fits all road to DEI success, and DEI leaders need to stay patient and ready to learn throughout, she explained.
+There’s no perfect or one-size-fits-all road to DHEI success, and leaders need to stay patient and ready to learn throughout, she explained.

 “None of us will ever be anointed with cultural competency,” Weatherspoon summed up. “(But) we can be on that journey – and on that journey we can be sensitive and culturally humble.”

 Weatherspoon discussed assessment tools and resources, and the importance of collecting and utilizing REaL (Race, Ethnicity and Language) and SOGI (Sexual Orientation and Gender Identity) data to measure quality and address disparities.
 She touched on how to launch a Diversity Supplier Program to support communities’ economic health and offered ways to strengthen and implement workforce diversity strategies that build more inclusive and equitable workplace cultures.